-- > Cooperate with school to ensure their child has good attendance and adheres to school rules and other policies e.g. school uniform - > Keep school informed of any circumstances which may affect their child's learning or behaviour - > Support learning in school e.g. through attendance at parents' evenings and completing home learning tasks.
+- > Behave within the parameters of the Parent Code of Conduct - Xeep school informed of any circumstances which may affect their child's learning or behaviour - > Support learning in school e.g. through attendance at parents' evenings and completing home learning tasks.